About Transport for the North

 Find out more about Freight and Logistics here.

-The Rail North Partnership, through a Management Team, reporting to a Partnership Board, with representation from each partner (DfT and TfN), jointly manage the Northern and TransPennine Express franchises.
+The Rail North Partnership, through a Management Team, reporting to a Partnership Board, with representation from each partner (DfT and TfN), jointly manages the TransPennine Express and Northern franchises.
+Last year the franchise operated by Northern was taken over by the Operator of Last Resort.

-Rail franchise matters are considered in the Rail North Committee which is made up of representatives of eleven regional groups covering the rail franchise area (the Rail North Authorities).
-At meetings of the Rail North Committee, the Rail North Authorities are entitled to attend, speak and vote on Rail Franchise Matters.
+Rail franchise matters are considered in the Rail North Committee which is made up of representatives of 11 regional groups covering the rail franchise area (the Rail North Authorities).
+At meetings of the Rail North Committee, the Rail North Authorities are entitled to attend, speak and vote on rail franchise matters.

-Prior to April 2018, governance in the North was via Rail North Ltd - a company established and owned by the 25 Local Transport Authorities covering the geography of the Northern and TPE franchises, with Member level involvement on franchise matters primarily through a Board of Directors.
-When TfN took over the role and functions of Rail North Limited in relation to the management of the TPE and Northern Rail Franchises that the Rail North Committee was established to oversee this role.
+Prior to April 2018, governance in the North was via Rail North Ltd. - a company established and owned by the 25 Local Transport Authorities covering the geography of the Northern and TPE franchises, with Member level involvement on franchise matters primarily through a Board of Directors.
+When TfN took over the role and functions of Rail North Limited in relation to the management of the TPE and Northern Rail Franchises, the Rail North Committee was established to oversee this role.

 Transport for the North's Leadership Team